adarsh2005-cyb/attention-is-all-you-need-reproduction-/README.md

 This corresponds to increasing the learning rate linearly for the first warmup_steps training steps, and decreasing it thereafter proportionally to the inverse square root of the step number.
 We used warmup_steps = 4000
+# logs
+1 - I tested replacing sinusoidal positional encodings with hexadecimal representations.
+On short sequence lengths, the model performed fine because it could brute-force memorize each position using its parameters as a lookup table.However, as sequence length increased, the model failed to generalize and loss spiked periodically.
+This happened due to bit-flip jumps at hex boundaries (e.g., 0x0F to 0x10).
+Because self-attention uses dot products ($QK^T$), these sudden multi-bit flips make consecutive tokens appear completely orthogonal/unrelated in vector space, breaking the continuous positional relationship required for smooth gradient updates.